Arrangements of Pseudocircles: On Digons and Triangles: Proof of Theorem

-Now we redraw $\AA'$ on a cylinder as illustrated in Figure~\ref{fig:K3_cylindrical1}.
+Now we redraw $\AA'$ on a cylinder as illustrated in Figure~\ref{fig:run_example:almost_cylindrical_drawing}.
 Since all crossings and touchings of the arc type are within a small region, all pseudocircles from $\AA' \setminus \KK$ wrap around the cylinder, and hence the arrangement induced by $\AA' \setminus \KK$ is cylindrical.
-This completes the proof of Claim~\ref{claim:cylindrical}.